Titus Two Women-04 Women Energized by Grace .doc

 First, this godly Titus two woman sat Bonnie down and said there are three specific choices that make a wonderful start:

 • Decide that you will make your own husband your number one most important human relationship of life over all others including your parents, brothers, sisters, and friends.

 • Start to seek your husband’s friendship and love ahead of all other human relationships, including your children.

 • Begin examining your lifestyle and schedule to see if you are intentionally “spoiling your husband rotten” if you are doing so as a way of life, then you can be sure that you are his best friend and are truly “loving” your husband.

 Then she said let me explain what you can do to maintain such a high calling from God to love your husband.
 I still have the actual notes Bonnie was given of simple but powerful ways to cultivate and grow her love for me.

 These truths worked and they may also help each of you in your love for your own husband:

-My dear friend Curt Shacklett has a course he teaches to mentor couples in Biblical love and respect.
-Curt always reminds them that each time a wife acts this way there is a spiritual deposit in her account in the Bank of Heaven.
-Women are rewarded for such love poured out upon their own husbands4.
+One of my dear friends has a course he teaches to mentor couples in Biblical love and respect.
+He always reminds them that each time a wife acts this way there is a spiritual deposit in her account in the Bank of Heaven.
+Women are rewarded for such love poured out upon their own husbands.

 Go back and by God’s grace rekindle the blessing, edifying, sharing, and touching that always builds a strong, close, encouraging partnership for life.
 Be a beacon of Christ’s love reflecting to an empty and hopeless world that true love is possible and can be shared for as long as you live.